-Imada Kancho has been teaching karate steadily for over four decades.
+Imada Kancho has been teaching karate steadily for over five decades.
 He has taught thousands and produced many black belts.
 Those black belts who started karate at a young age moved on to become successful adults.

 Kancho refuses to accept anything less than the best and has a sharp eye for form and technique.
 He pours his whole heart into each student and never fails to give 110% his knowledge and experience.
 He works with them at their level and abilities until his standard of excellent form is attained.
 His Creed: Never let a student repeat a mistake.